micmejia/bible-dump/AMPC/Matthew/Matt 18.md

-Then Peter came up to Him and said, Lord, how many times may my brother sin against me and I forgive him _and_ [^h]let it go?
+Then Peter came up to Him and said, Lord, how many times may my brother sin against me and I forgive him _and_ let it go?
 [As many as] up to seven times?